bramses/bramses-highly-opinionated-vault-2023/README.md

 - [Simple Embeds](obsidian://show-plugin?id=simple-embeds)
 	- simple embeds allows you to view tweets and YouTube videos directly inside of your obsidian
 - [Settings Search](obsidian://show-plugin?id=settings-search)
-	- Setting search as a search bar to the settings window allowing you to move quickly through the settings in obsidian
+	- Setting search adds a search bar to the settings window allowing you to move quickly through the settings in obsidian
 - [Tag Wrangler](obsidian://show-plugin?id=tag-wrangler)
 	- tag wrangler allows for editing and renaming tags all across the vault, as well as batching tags together
 - [Zotero Integration](obsidian://show-plugin?id=obsidian-zotero-desktop-connector) (requires [Better BibTeX for Zotero addon](https://github.com/retorquere/zotero-better-bibtex))
 	- Zotero is an external app that allows us to do citations.
 The Zotaro integration allows us to bring those citations into obsidian
 - [Tracker](obsidian://show-plugin?id=obsidian-tracker)
-	- tracker gives us visualizations of things that we might want to track overtime it's really good for habit tracker and you can do bar charts line charts any type of graph that you can imagine basically
+	- tracker gives us visualizations of things that we might want to track over time.
+It's really good for habit trackers and you can do bar charts, line charts, etc. -- any type of graph that you can imagine basically
 - [Timestamper](obsidian://show-plugin?id=obsidian-timestamper)
-	- timestamp or is an easy way to get a Zettelkasten ID without having to manually type it yourself
+	- timestamper is an easy way to get a Zettelkasten ID without having to manually type it yourself
 - [Admonition](obsidian://show-plugin?id=obsidian-admonition)
-	- Customizable callouts, that use the code bloc (\`\`\`) format instead of the blockquote (>) format
+	- Customizable callouts, that use the code block (\`\`\`) format instead of the blockquote (>) format
 - [Gallery](obsidian://show-plugin?id=obsidian-gallery)
 	- Display images in your vault in a searchable, mood board like format
 - [Projects](obsidian://show-plugin?id=obsidian-projects)
 	- Notion style project management in Obsidian
 - [Text Snippets](obsidian://show-plugin?id=text-snippets-obsidian)
-	- expand text shortcuts into full sentences like qbfjlzd -> "the quick brown fox jumped over the lazy dog"
+	- expand text shortcuts into full sentences like "qbfjlzd" -> "the quick brown fox jumped over the lazy dog"
 - [Advanced Tables](obsidian://show-plugin?id=table-editor-obsidian)
 	- An improvement to built in MD tables, allows for row editing similar to Google Sheets
 - [Wikipedia](obsidian://show-plugin?id=obsidian-wikipedia)